 We cannot talk about Vienna without talking about Austria.
 Here is an article originally published on gotravelyourself.com.

-Austria is a Central European country with stunning nature, rich history and amazing cultural heritage.
-Mozart, Schubert, Strauss, are notable few of famous composers born in Austria, and are just a small part of vast number of masters of their art.
-World famous painters, Klimt, Kokoschka and Schiele were also from Austria, and list goes on.
+Austria is a Central European country with stunning nature, rich history, and amazing cultural heritage.
+Mozart, Schubert, and Strauss are notable few famous composers born in Austria and are just a small part of a vast number of masters of their art.
+World-famous painters, Klimt, Kokoschka, and Schiele were also from Austria, and the list goes on.

-Most populous cities are Vienna (the capital), Graz, Linz, Salzburg and Innsbruck and there are numerous mountain villages scattered throughout breathtaking mountain landscapes.
+The most populous cities are Vienna (the capital), Graz, Linz, Salzburg, and Innsbruck and there are numerous mountain villages scattered throughout breathtaking mountain landscapes.

-In the west, there are famous ski resorts of Alpbach, Ischgl and Kitzbühel that offer skiing experience for skiers of varied skills, coming regularly from all around the world.
+In the west, there are the famous ski resorts of Alpbach, Ischgl, and Kitzbühel that offer skiing experiences for skiers of varied skills, coming regularly from all around the world.

 Here are 14 essential things you need to know when you go visit Austria: